 The People's Bank of China, the nation's central bank, tightly controls the yuan to dollar value.
 It does this to manage the prices of exports to the United States.
 It wants them to be a little cheaper than those produced in America.
 It can achieve this because China's cost of living is lower than the developed world.
 By managing its exchange rate, China can take advantage of this disparity.

 China's growth has reduced poverty.
 Only 3.3% of the population lives below the poverty line, set at 2,300 yuan.
 China contains about 20% of the world's population.
 As its people get richer, they will consume more.
 Companies will try to sell to this market, the largest in the world, and tailor their products to Chinese tastes.

 Growth is making China a world economic leader.
 China is now the world's biggest producer of aluminum and steel.

 Government spending created a total debt-to-GDP ratio of 317% as of the first quater of 2020.
 This includes debt held by the government, corporations, and consumers.
 Since the state owns many corporations, it must be included.
 The consumer debt may have also created an asset bubble.
 Urban housing prices have skyrocketed as low-interest rates fueled speculation.
 High growth levels have come at the cost of consumer safety.
 The public has protested pollution, food safety, and inflation.

 It also created a class of ultra-rich professionals who want more individual liberties.
 They live in urban areas, since that's where most of the jobs are.
 In 2017, almost 60% of the population lived in urban areas.
 In the 1980s, it was just 20%.

-Local governments are charged with providing social services but aren't allowed to tax to fund them.
+Local governments are charged with providing social services but are constrained in the taxes they can collect to fund them.
 As a result, families are forced to save.
 China doesn't offer benefits to people who've moved from the farms to the cities to work.
 Interest rates have been low, so families don't receive much return on their savings.
 As a result, they don't spend much.
 That keeps domestic demand low and slows growth.